 02. Phygital Banking

 Banks have long been grappling with what to do with their branches as more customers do their banking online.
 Although many are happy with moving their day-to-day banking transactions online, 50% of consumers still see value in speaking with a bank representative in-person (Accenture).
 In response, banks have reimagined their branches as an information and community education hub where customers can interact with specialists via video conference, book meeting spaces, and some even offer co-working spaces and coffee shops.

 Since the summer of 2018, Nike has been experimenting with a new type of pop-up style, neighbourhood-centric store.
 The Nike by Melrose store in Los Angeles is designed around local data analysis of their LA NikePlus members.
 Those insights have then informed what products are offered in-store, and the development of store-specific product lines.
 With the Nike app, members can redeem rewards in the store, book a product testing session, reserve products for pick-up, and access curbside returns by texting the store.

 The Nike Live concept has proven so successful, that the sports retailer expanded with two additional stores in Long Beach and Tokyo in the fall of 2019.

-In an effort to complement the in-store experience with their eCommerce selection, Timberland has introduced TouchWalls in their store.
-These digital displays present customers with online-only inventory and shoppers can touch product photos to learn more and build personalized shopping lists.
+In an effort to complement the in-store experience with their eCommerce selection, Timberland has introduced TouchWalls in their Manhattan store in 2016.
+The digital displays presented customers with online-only inventory where shoppers could touch product photos to learn more and build personalized shopping lists.

-In turn, Timberland is harvesting data from user profiles during their visit in the store, online, and after the store visit that they can analyze for better retail and remarketing experiences.
+In turn, Timberland harvested data from the interaction between store provided NFC tablets, the touchwall, and the store visit that they can analyze for better retail and remarketing experiences.

 All of these examples demonstrate a way to offer experiential marketing – a strategy that invites and encourages shoppers to engage with the brand.
 It offers something more than digital or physical marketing could do on their own.